melonjuice03/wisataku-app/README.md

 # Wisataku App

-Untuk memulai, arahkan direktori ke folder backend dengan terminal lalu ketikkan "node server.js"
+To get started, Change the directory to backend folder with terminal then type "node server.js"

-Setelah server sudah berjalan, selanjutnya buka/tambahkan 1 terminal dan arahkan direktori ke folder frontend, lalu ketikkan "npm start"
+After the server has been run, open a new terminal and change the directory to frontend folder, then type "npm start"